Chemplast Sanmar makes tepid debut on bourses | Business

 - India

-Shares of Specialty chemicals maker Chemplast Sanmar on Tuesday made a tepid debut on bourses, with its shares getting listed at a discount of up to 3 per cent compared to its issue price.
+Shares of Specialty chemicals maker Chemplast Sanmar on Tuesday made a tepid debut on bourses, with its shares closing about 1 per cent below the issue price of Rs 541.

 However, on NSE, the shares were listed on a positive note at Rs 550, 1.66 per cent above the issue price.

-It touched a low of Rs 510 and a high of Rs 550 during the morning trade.
+During the session, it touched a low of Rs 510 and a high of Rs 550.
+It ended 0.92 per cent lower at Rs 536.

 Earlier this month, the company's initial public offer (IPO) received bids for 8,66,38,140 shares against 3,99,52,829 shares on offer, as per data available with the exchanges.